LKWLaLa/step-o/README.md

 Also, steps have a many to many relationship with styles, through a join table called step_styles.
 The step_styles join table does not contain any additional attributes.

-Users can navigation the app by viewing either the steps index or the videos index, and associations are nested in both directions.
+Users can navigate the app by viewing either the steps index or the videos index, and associations are nested in both directions.
 (Steps associated with a particular video, or videos associated with a particular step.)

 ###Dependencies: